WebConfig is a browser-based software that simplifies the process for setting up SightSensors.

 The differences between WebConfig and SightMonitor are:

-- Target Locations on a GPS Map: WebConfig does not currently support projecting targets onto a topology map.
+- Targets Projected onto Site Map: WebConfig does not currently support projecting targets onto a topology map.
+This functionality is provided by SightMonitor.

 - WebConfig provides a very easy calibration process - just enter the camera's height off the ground, and the camera automatically determines tilt and yaw parameters.